A Survey on Large Language Model-Based Game Agents: Research Methodology

-\textbf{Scope and Contributions.} To fill this gap, we present this survey with two main objectives.
-First, we categorize existing LLMGA studies under a unified reference architecture, which integrates two complementary parts: an LLMGA framework that enables component-level analysis of a single agent, and a multi-LLMGA framework that captures communication and organization within populations of agents.
-The LLMGA framework abstracts common choices into three modules: memory system, reasoning mechanism, and perception–action interface, each associated with a fundamental challenge.
-For instance, within the memory system, working memory faces limitations of capacity and temporal consistency, while long-term memory centers on when and what observations to consolidate and how to structure them for effective retrieval.
-The multi-LLMGA framework provides a complementary perspective that examines how agents communicate, coordinate, and self-organize under constraints such as partial observability, limited bandwidth, and evolving social dynamics.
-It distinguishes between agent-level communication, which governs message generation, interpretation, and belief alignment, and organization-level structure, which shapes topology, role assignment, and collective stability.
+To answer Q1, we categorize existing LLMGA studies under a unified reference architecture that integrates two complementary perspectives.
+The first, the LLMGA framework, enables component-level analysis of a single agent.
+It abstracts common design choices into three modules: a memory system that stores and retrieves past experience, a reasoning mechanism that plans and makes decisions, and a perception \& action interface that connects the agent to the game environment.
+The second, the multi-LLMGA framework, examines how populations of agents interact and self-organize.
+It distinguishes two levels: agent-level communication, which governs how agents exchange messages and align their beliefs, and organization-level structure, which shapes how agents are coordinated and organized collectively.

-Second, we introduce a challenge-centered taxonomy that maps six representative game genres~\cite{steamdb2025,lee2014facet} to the distinct demands they impose on agent design.
+To answer Q2, we introduce a challenge-centered taxonomy that maps six representative game genres~\cite{steamdb2025,lee2014facet} to the distinct demands they impose on agent design.
 For example, role-playing games center on the problem of role fidelity, \textit{i.e.}, how to encode and maintain consistent personas in memory so that dialogue and actions remain aligned with character identity over extended interactions.
 These genre–challenge mappings offer a structured lens on prior work and practical guidance for developing future LLMGAs.
 The broader aim of this survey is to position game environments as experimental grounds for examining whether sustained interaction between agents and their environments can foster more general and adaptive forms of intelligence.

-This survey focuses exclusively on LLM-based agents in game environments.
-We include papers that (i) employ an LLM or MLLM as a central decision-making component and (ii) involve interaction with a game or game-like environment.
-We exclude both traditional non-LLM game AI approaches (e.g., deep reinforcement learning, symbolic systems) and LLM agents applied in non-game domains such as dialogue, web navigation, or API tool use.
-To construct the paper corpus, we searched four sources: ACM Digital Library, IEEE Xplore, Google Scholar, and arXiv—for the period 1 Jan 2018 to 31 Jul 2025 using the Boolean string: ("large language model" OR LLM) AND (game OR environment).
-Duplicates and irrelevant studies were removed, and additional works were identified through citation snowballing.
-Given the rapid pace of this field, we also maintain a curated and continuously updated collection of relevant literature at \url{https://github.com/git-disl/awesome-LLM-game-agent-papers}.